mkavana/docs/_posts/05-workflow/2020-06-05-id-process.md

 15. On your ID review branch in VSC, open the next file for review and conduct an ID review of the file's contents.

-16. In VSC, apply any required changes/ corrections to file on your local ID review branch.
+16. In VSC, apply any required changes/ corrections to the file on your local ID review branch.
 If necessary, apply any further changes/ corrections to the previous file in accordance with feedback from the content author.

 17. On your ID review branch in VSC, save, stage, commit and push your changes to GitHub by using the guide [Upload your changes]({{site.baseurl}}/branches/push-changes.html).